|John Lennon and Paul McCartney in 1968.

 |An example of the 1968 flooding in England.

 Actually, the session didn't even start until 7:00pm.
 It concluded at 3:00am.
 So it was a typical workingman's eight-hour day; it was just a weird eight hours.
-This being his own song, Paul naturally handled lead vocals as well as the acoustic guitar parts and some "vocal bass."
-John and Ringo split the percussion duties: the latter on bongos, the former on maracas and cymbals.
+This being his own composition, Paul handled lead vocals as well as the acoustic guitar parts and some "vocal bass."
+John and Ringo split the percussion duties—the latter on bongos, the former on maracas and cymbals.
 Some Beatle discographies imply that this was a Paul-only, completely solo recording, but this does not appear to have been the case.
 At the tail end of the session, John got the idea to briefly parody "The Fool on the Hill" by overdubbing a few seconds of a recorder (probably played by Paul) onto his self-referential "Glass Onion."
 Otherwise, "I Will" was the only real accomplishment of the evening.

 The song seems to have its roots in American blues music.
-The characters in the song could be migrant workers who moved out West during the Great Depression to escape the dust storms that ravaged the plains in the 1930s, only to find California just as inhospitable to newcomers.
-Paul plays both the man and the woman, but the latter dominates, thus explaining Paul's high-pitched voice in the song.
+The characters in the song could be migrant workers who moved out West during the Great Depression to escape the dust storms that ravaged the plains in the 1930s, only to find California inhospitable to newcomers.
+Paul plays both the man and the woman, but the latter dominates, thus explaining Paul's high-pitched voice.
 But there is no indication that her wish will come true; she seems to be hopelessly stranded in this purgatory or limbo.
-Her main question goes unanswered.
+Her famous question goes unanswered.

 Musically, the song reminds me a lot of a Depression-era blues number called "Can I Do It For You?" by Memphis Minnie and Kansas Joe.
 It, too, is structured as a dialogue between a plaintive man and an inconsolable woman.

 Britain was in the grip of a full-on blues revival in the mid-to-late-1960s.
-The phenomenon of white Englishmen copying African-American music became so prevalent by 1968 that The Bonzo Dog Band felt compelled to record a satirical song called "Can Blue Men Sing The Whites?" in spiteful response.
-The de facto face of the British blues scene, Eric Clapton, would contribute a guitar solo to another White Album track, George's "While My Guitar Gently Weeps," while John's "Yer Blues" is either his contribution to or his parody of the Brit blues subgenre.
+The phenomenon of white Englishmen copying African-American music became so prevalent by 1968 that The Bonzo Dog Band recorded a satirical song called "Can Blue Men Sing The Whites?" in spiteful response.
+The de facto face of the British blues scene, Eric Clapton, contributed a guitar solo to another White Album track, George's "While My Guitar Gently Weeps," while John's "Yer Blues" is either his contribution to or his parody of the Brit blues subgenre.

-"Can You Take Me Back?" is one of those great little accidents in The Beatles' catalog, a track so modest and brief it does not even warrant being billed as a full-fledged song on the LP sleeve, yet as memorable as any of the full-length compositions surrounding it.
+"Can You Take Me Back?" is one of those great little accidents in The Beatles' catalog, a track so modest and brief it doesn't even warrant being listed on the LP sleeve, yet as memorable as any of the full-length compositions surrounding it.
 I can remember first hearing The White Album via a third-generation dubbed cassette and thinking that I was hearing something secretive and magical in those 28 seconds of music, as if Paul McCartney had hidden this little song snippet deep within the recesses of the album for me to find.